|Region:||Australia East/New Zealand|

 Deborah Abela is short and not very brave, which may explain why she writes books about spies, ghosts, soccer legends, WW2, and children living in a flooded city battling sea monsters and sneaker waves.
 Her first job was as producer and writer of a national kids’ TV show called Cheez TV, where she wrote scripts about everything from llamas to bungy jumping and how astronauts go to the toilet in outer space.
 She went on to write the hugely popular Max Remy series, Jasper Zammit (Soccer Legend) and Ghost Club series, as well as Grimsdon, New City and The Remarkable Secret of Aurelie Bonhoffen.

-books are Teresa A New Australian,
+Teresa A New Australian was

 a shy girl whose family encourage her to follow her dreams and enter a spelling

 competition.
 Her latest work is a picture book, Wolfie An Unlikely Hero.